‘Ebubeagu’ will end car-thefts in Ebonyi — Commissioner - Vanguard News

 “The car-snatchers have vowed that the people would not sleep and we would also ensure that they do not sleep.

-“We will know whether the government is pursuing them or they are pursing the government.
+“We will know whether the government is pursuing them or they are pursuing the government.

 “At the end, we will know whose strength is greater,” he said.